leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Intermittent: Streams that flow for some time after run off but not year round, these dry up or have disconnected residual ponds at some point in the year.

 Material Harvest: Main evidence here is freshly felled trees with a pile of wood shavings around the cut.
+Felled trees may have smaller branches plucked off by beaver and willow in the area may be coppiced.

 Perennial: Perennial streams flow year round, without drying up during the year.

+Potential for Conflict: The human activity this question is asking about is human activity that is going to cause conflict, activities include roads, culverts, manicured landscaping, farming, potential for flooding of infrastructure, etc..

 Proximity to Expansion Zone: This metric is one that evaluates the potential for the expansion of the beaver's range.
 As beaver reproduce and the colony grows the older kits will be dispersing into the broader area.